Hormonal Imbalance in Women: Causes, Symptoms, and Treatment

 Your doctor will send a sample of your blood to a lab for analysis.
 The majority of hormones can be found in the blood.

-A doctor can order a blood test to examine your thyroid and the quantities of oestrogen, testosterone, and cortisol in your body.
+A doctor can order a blood test to examine your thyroid and the quantities of estrogen, testosterone, and cortisol in your body.

 Pelvic exam

-Your doctor may do a Pap smear on your uterus to check for any suspicious lumps, cysts, or tumours.
+Your doctor may do a Pap smear on your uterus to check for any suspicious lumps, cysts, or tumors.

-Your doctor might examine your scrotum for tumours or other anomalies if you have testicles.
+Your doctor might examine your scrotum for tumors or other anomalies if you have testicles.

 Ultrasound